Post-Selection Inference for Generalized Linear Models with Many Controls: Main Theoretical Results

 Moreover, Finally, $\Sigma_n^2$ can be replaced by either $\hat \Sigma^2_{1n} = \{\En[\hat w_i d_i \hat z_i]\}^{-1}\En[\{y_i-G(d_i\check\alpha+x_i'\widetilde\beta)\}^2\hat z_i^2]\{\En[\hat w_i d_i \hat z_i]\}^{-1}$ or by $\hat \Sigma_{2n}^2 = {\En[\hat v_i^2]}^{-1}$ without affecting the result, i.e. $\hat \Sigma_{1n}^2/\Sigma_n^2 = 1 + o_{\Pr}(1)$ and $\hat \Sigma_{2n}^2/\Sigma_n^2 = 1 + o_{\Pr}(1)$. \end{theorem}

-Theorem \ref{theorem:inferenceAlg1} establishes that the IV estimator $\check \alpha$ is $\sqrt{n}$-consistent and asymptotically normal, with large-sample variance coinciding with the semi-parametric efficiency bound for the partially linear logistic regression model (see Section \ref{Sec:Disc} for more discussion on this).
+Theorem \ref{theorem:inferenceAlg1} establishes that the IV estimator $\check \alpha$ is $\sqrt{n}$-consistent and asymptotically normal.
+Under suitable conditions the large-sample variance coinciding with the semi-parametric efficiency bound for the partially linear logistic regression model (see Section \ref{Sec:minimax} for an additional discussion).
 The studentized estimator converges to the standard normal law, and the criterion function that this estimator minimized, when evaluated at the true value, converges to the standard chi-squares law with one degree of freedom.
 These results justify and imply the validity of the confidence regions $\CR_D$ and $\CR_I$ for $\alpha_0$ proposed in Table \ref{Table:Alg}.
-We note that these results are achieved despite possible model selection mistakes.
+We note that these results are achieved despite possible model selection mistakes in Steps 1 and 2.

-The following result derives similar properties for the post double selection estimator.
+The following result derives similar properties for the double selection estimator described in Table \ref{Table:Alg2}.

-\begin{theorem}[Robust Estimation and Inference based on Double Selection] Consider any triangular array of data $(y_i, d_i, x_i)_{i=1}^n$ (i.e., with all variables implicitly indexed by $n$, with $n =1,2,...$) that obeys Condition L for all $n\geq 1$.
-Then, the post-double selection estimator $\check \alpha$ obeys as $n \to \infty$
+\begin{theorem}[Robust Estimation and Inference based on Double Selection] Consider any triangular array of data $(y_i, d_i, x_i)_{i=1}^n$ that obeys Condition L for all $n\geq 1$.
+Then, the double selection estimator $\check \alpha$ as defined in Table \ref{Table:Alg2} obeys as $n \to \infty$

 where

 Moreover, $\Sigma_n^2$ can be replaced by $\hat \Sigma^2_{1n} = \{\En[\check w_i d_i \hat z_i]\}^{-1}\En[\{y_i-G(d_i\check\alpha+x_i'\check\beta)\}^2\hat z_i^2]\{\En[\check w_i d_i \hat z_i]\}^{-1}$ or $\hat \Sigma^2_{2n}=\{\En[\check w_i (d_i,\check x_{i}')'(d_i,\check x_{i}')]\}^{-1}_{11}$ without affecting the result, i.e. $\hat\Sigma_{1n}^2/\Sigma_n^2=1+o_{\Pr}(1)$ and $\hat\Sigma_{2n}^2/\Sigma_n^2=1+o_{\Pr}(1)$, where $\check w_i= G(d_i\check\alpha+x_i'\check\beta)\{1-G(d_i\check\alpha+x_i'\check\beta)\}$ and $\check x_i = x_{i,\supp(\check\beta)}$. \end{theorem}